 - Misuse of managerial authority

 - Sexual harassment

-In 2017, 77% of workplace misconduct investigations conducted by the Public Service Agency resulted in a finding that an allegation was substantiated.
+In 2017, 77 percent of workplace misconduct investigations conducted by the Public Service Agency resulted in a finding that an allegation was substantiated.

 When an employee submits a formal complaint alleging that misconduct has occurred, they often have a natural interest in knowing that steps have been taken and what the outcome will be.
 They may also have some worry because they have brought allegations forward.

 Supervisors and others involved must balance employees' interest in knowing more information with the need to protect the privacy of all involved individuals, and to not disclose information that could impact the integrity of the investigative process.

 Information should not be disclosed while the investigation is in progress, as this could negatively impact the process.